- What is a Public Defender?

 brought to court, usually within 48 hours of your arrest.
 If you were

-appear in court.
-The first day you appear in court is called an
+appear in court for the first time.
+The first time you appear in court is called an

 arraignment.
 When you appear in court for your arraignment, you will be